danieljunges/case-b2broker/README.md

 During the development of the analytics workflow, several challenges were encountered and addressed:

 **Data Quality Issues**
 - Some trades had missing client_external_id or account_sk, requiring careful linkage between accounts and clients to maintain accuracy.
-Duplicate trade_id and null values were identified through dbt tests, and staging transformations were applied to handle these cases.
+Missing client IDs, duplicate trades, and null values were handled via account-based client mapping, deduplication with **ROW_NUMBER()**, and **COALESCE** logic in staging.

 **Inconsistent Symbol Naming**
 - Trade symbols from different platforms were inconsistent in format and casing. reference table **(symbols_ref)** was used to normalize symbols to a standardized **std_symbol**, ensuring consistent aggregation in reports.

-**Currency & Sign Conventions**
-- Raw PnL and commission values had to be standardized in USD.
-A clear sign convention was defined to calculate Net PnL correctly, avoiding misinterpretation of positive vs negative trades.

 **Dashboard Design & Metrics Calculation**
 - Some derived metrics (e.g., total trade size, Net PnL per client or symbol) required careful calculation using DAX in Power BI.
 Ensuring meaningful visualizations while keeping them concise on a single page dashboard was a balancing challenge.